nicholas-long/environment/zet/20230905184854/README.md

 - [x] coreutils bash
   - [20230905185446](/zet/20230905185446/README.md) bash file commands that are not builtins
 - [x] jq
-- curl - this should be here but maybe not in containers
+- normal programs that might not be in light distros or containers
+  - curl
+  - wget
 - script is called `zet/20230905184854/install-prerequisites`

 ```bash